BigfootsGS/BigfootsGS.github.io/README.md

 # website
-My personal website, please go to www.bigfootshack.ga for the official link.
+This is my personal website, please go to www.bigfootshack.ga for the official link.